nicohman/classfinder/README.md

-# classfinder
+# ClassFinder
-An alternative to WWU's normal classfinder site.
+An natural-language-processing-powered alternative to WWU's normal ClassFinder site.